groff_diff(7) — Linux manual page

 Suppress hyphenation of the line in adjustment modes “b” or

-“n”, if that adjustment can be achieved by adding no more
+“n”, if it can be justified by adding no more than

-adjustment threshold is set to its default value, 0.
-The
+threshold is set to its default value, 0.
+The default

-default scaling unit is “m”.
-The hyphenation space
+scaling unit is “m”.
+The hyphenation space adjustment

-adjustment threshold is associated with the environment.
+threshold is associated with the current environment.
 A

 negative argument resets the hyphenation space adjustment